The species could be wiped out from the Mekong River by a new hydropower project, which also threatens to decimate fishing stocks

 Indeed, “according to our field research there has not been any construction [at Don Sahong] yet but they are making preparations; for the bridge, for the access road and telling villagers to get ready to move,” says Pianporn.

-Adds Gerry Ryan, technical advisor with WWF-Cambodia: “It is not too late to suspend the Don Sahong project and consider smarter alternatives.
+Adds Gerry Ryan, technical adviser with WWF-Cambodia: “It is not too late to suspend the Don Sahong project and consider smarter alternatives.
 Building it will almost certainly cause the extirpation of their dolphins and threaten critical fisheries.”